aosabook/500lines/pedometer/chapter.md

 We see here that the separated format is already in our desired standard format after this operation.
 Amazing.

 To get the combined format into the standard format, we'll need to low-pass filter it to split the acceleration into user and gravitational first, and ensure it ends up in the same standard format afterward.
-We'll do this in the `parse` method, so that it's the only one concerned with the two formats, as per our separation of concerns pattern.
 In order to do that, we use the difference in `@parsed_data` at this stage to determine whether the format is combined or separated in the `if` statement in the next portion of the code.
 If it's combined (or, equivalently, has exactly one array where the separated format would have two), then we proceed with:

-1. passing the data through the `chebyshev_filter` method to low-pass filter it and split out the accelerations, and,
+1. passing the data through `chebyshev_filter` to low-pass filter it and split out the accelerations, and,
 2. formatting the data into the standard format.

 We accomplish each of these steps with a loop.
 The first loop uses our array after calling `flatten` on each element, followed by `transpose` on the result, so that it can work with x, y, and z total acceleration components individually.
 The array after `flatten` and `transpose` and before looping is structured as follows:

 $[[[x1, ... xn]], [[y1, ... yn]], [[z1, ... zn]]]$

 Then, we use `map` to loop through each of the three components.
-In the first line of the loop, we call `chebyshev_filter` with `GRAVITY_COEFF` to split out gravitational acceleration, storing the resulting array in `grav`.
+In the first line of the loop, we call `chebyshev_filter` with `GRAVITY` to split out gravitational acceleration, storing the resulting array in `grav`.
 In the second line, we isolate user acceleration by using `zip` to subtract gravitational acceleration from total acceleration, storing the resulting array in `user`.
 In the last line, we return an array with `user` and `grav` as the two elements.

-This loop runs exactly three times, once for each component, and stores the final result in `filtered_accl`:
+This loop runs exactly three times, once for each component time series, and stores the final result in `filtered_accl`:

 $[[[x_{u}1, x_{u}2, ..., x_{u}n], [x_{g}1, x_{g}2, ..., x_{g}n]], $\
 $[[y_{u}1, y_{u}2, ..., y_{u}n], [y_{g}1, y_{g}2, ..., y_{g}n]], $\